tesla/book-tycho/en/01-introduction/01-chapter1.md

 the values specified in this parent POM.

 The following xml snippet is the complete parent that is derived from the previous example.
-As you can observer, the build section and the repository sections are now moved there since they are common to the projects being built.
+As you can observe, the build section and the repository sections are now in the parent since they are common to the projects being built.

     <?xml version="1.0" encoding="UTF-8"?>